Treatment Clinical Trials for Bladder Cancer

 Atezolizumab in Treating Patients with Recurrent BCG-Unresponsive Non-muscle Invasive Bladder Cancer

 This phase II trial studies how well atezolizumab works in treating patients with non-muscle invasive bladder cancer that has come back and has not responded to treatment with Bacillus Calmette-Guerin (BCG).
-Monoclonal antibodies, such as atezolizumab, may block specific proteins found on white blood cells which may strengthen the immune system and control tumor growth.
+Immunotherapy with monoclonal antibodies, such as atezolizumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.

 Different Versions of BCG with or without Vaccine Therapy in Treating Patients with High Grade Bladder Cancer That Is Not Muscle Invasive

-This randomized phase III trial studies Tokyo-172 strain bacillus Calmette-Guerin (BCG) solution with or without a vaccination using Tokyo-172 strain BCG to see how well it works compared with TICE BCG solution in treating patients with bladder cancer that has not spread to muscle.
-BCG is a non-infectious bacteria that when instilled into the bladder may stimulate the immune system to fight bladder cancer.
+This randomized phase III trial studies bacillus Calmette-Guerin (BCG) Tokyo-172 strain solution with or without a vaccination, BCG Tokyo-172 strain vaccine, to see how well it works compared with BCG solution in treating patients with bladder cancer that has not spread to muscle.
+BCG is a weakened form of the bacterium Mycobacterium bovis that does not cause disease.
+BCG is used in a solution to stimulate the immune system in the treatment of bladder cancer.
 Giving different versions of BCG with vaccine therapy may prevent bladder cancer from returning.

 Location: 25 locations